Cook group review

 The published feature set:

-The published £3M+ in member profits claim is directional rather than auditable; treat it as a signal of community scale rather than an outcome you should expect personally.
+The £3M+ in member profits claim isn’t independently verifiable — treat it as a signal of community scale rather than something you should expect personally.

 How it performs

 The friction is the waitlist.
 The group caps membership growth deliberately to maintain alert quality, which means access is gated.
-For resellers needing immediate access, this is a meaningful entry barrier.
+For resellers who need access today, that’s a real barrier.

 Who it’s for